damien-meere/frontend-milestone/README.md

 <!--Need to create a site demo gif to illustrate the front page of the site scrolling-->

 ## UX
 The goal in developing this site to to make it easy for training candidates to access information on available training options, through a minimalist, sleek, easy to navigate site.
 This site is built to provide this capability regardless of the devices utilised to access the site.
+Therefore, trhought out the site, two versions of content are presented.
+On larger screens, more verbose content is rpesented.
+However, on smaller screens, text is kept to a minimum to ensure only the most pertinant information is shown.

 I want to provide a brief beakdown of the areas of training that this company offer on the home page,

 A link to my social media (i.e. LinkedIn profile, GitHub, twitter etc.) are also provided to illustrate this functionality.
 I've not built social media profiles for my training company, so I've used my personal accounts to demonstrate this functionality.

 ## Technologies
 1. HTML